Chapter 5: Apologies and Acceptances

 Gel crossed her arms and pouted.
 When Lex continued to ignore her, she left and said, “You’ll be sorry when some other guy snatches me up.”

-Taisan tried to stifle a laugh as she showed herself, “Wasn’t that a little harsh?”
+Taisan tried to stifle a laugh as she showed herself to Lex, “Wasn’t that a little harsh?”

 Lex turned from the sink to see his wife, “For her?
-No.”
+No, way!”

-Taisan smiled, “Listen, Lex, we’ve both been hiding from one another.
+Taisan smiled, same old Lex.
+“Listen, we’ve both been hiding from one another.
 I think it’s time we had a talk.”

 “I know,” he immediately sank down at a kitchen chair.

-Taisan sat across from him, “You weren’t the only one who cheated.”
+Taisan sat across from him, “You weren’t the only one who had someone else.”
+She’d call it anything but cheating.

 “I know, Mega told me you two had a thing.
 He also told me where to find you, how else do you think we happened upon this island?”

-Taisan didn’t want to stray off of topic, “I loved him Lex.
+And yet he’d found her and hid from her she shook her head.
+Taisan didn’t want to stray off of topic, “I think I loved him, Lex.
 Even after I got my memory back and seen you again.
-My feelings for him were real.”
+My feelings for him were authentic.”

 “And I loved Siva,” he admitted, “but when I saw you again, I got the urge to find you, no matter what.”